 - The first time he tells Peter with finger gestures against his face, disguised as cleaning himself up, to charge the hotel $4,000 for capture and containment, and $1,000 for other services.

 - The second time, he emphatically warns the entire business that when Peck shuts off the containment unit, there will be a terrible explosion; he throws both hands up and mouths "BOOM" to emphasize his gesture.

-- Heroic B.S.O.D.: Ray gets this when he ends up conjuring the Stay Puft Marshmallow Man as the creature to end the world.Peter: Ray has gone bye-bye, Egon.
+- Heroic BSoD: Ray gets one when he ends up conjuring the Stay-Puft Marshmallow Man as the creature to end the world.Peter: Ray has gone bye-bye, Egon.
 What have you got left?

 Egon: Sorry, Venkman.
 I'm terrified beyond the capacity for rational thought.

-- "I Know You're in There Somewhere" Fight: Averted in the first film, as Venkman was utterly foiled in his attempt to reach Dana.Zuul (in Dana's body): There is no Dana, only Zuul!
+- "I Know You're in There Somewhere" Fight: Averted, as Venkman is utterly foiled in his attempt to reach Dana.Zuul (in Dana's body): There is no Dana, only Zuul!